openrewrite/rewrite-docs/reference/yaml-format-reference.md

 When a recipe is used as a precondition any file it would make a change to is considered to meet the precondition.
 When more than one recipe are used as preconditions all of them must make a change to the file for it to be considered to meet the precondition.
 Only when all preconditions are met will the recipes in the recipe list be run.
-When applying preconditions to `ScaninngRecipes` they limit both the scanning phase and the edit phase.
+When applying preconditions to `ScanningRecipes` they limit both the scanning phase and the edit phase.

 {% hint style="info" %}
 Changes made by preconditions are not included in the final result of the recipe.